aleios-cloud/sls-test-tools/README.md

 <hr />

-`sls-test-tools` provides a range of utilities, setup, teardown and assertions to make it easier to write effective and high quality integration tests for Serverless Architectures on AWS using `TypeScript` & `jest`.
+`sls-test-tools` provides a range of utilities, setup, teardown and assertions to make it easier to write effective and high quality integration tests for Serverless Architectures on AWS.

+**🚧 This is in an alpha state while we trial a few initial assertions and get feedback on the approach and structure. 🚧**

 ## Installation